Guides|February 19, 2026|6 min read

 No back-and-forth.
 No confusion.
 No "wait, what time zone are you in?"

 The best part?
-Modern polling tools like WhenWorks are completely free, require no sign-up for participants, and take about 60 seconds to set up.
+Modern polling tools like WhenWorks are free to start, include 10 polls per month on the free tier, require no sign-up for participants, and take about 60 seconds to set up.

 How to Create a Free Group Scheduling Poll